-Phase one and two of the strategy focuses on raising understanding and visibility of sanitation and hygiene behaviours and creates an enabling environment for change.
-Phase Three, Social and behaviour change communication empowers individuals and family members to take decisions based on information and improved understanding; and motivates the community to play a proactive role in supporting change and influencing perceptions, beliefs and attitudes to change sanitation practices and existing social norms.
+Phase one and two of the strategy present significant overlap as the focus is on raising understanding and visibility of sanitation and hygiene behaviours and creating an enabling environment for change.
+Phase Three, social and behaviour change communication empowers individuals and family members to take decisions based on information and improved understanding; and motivates the community to play a proactive role in supporting change and influencing perceptions, beliefs and attitudes to change sanitation practices and existing social norms.